2015 Polish Basketball Cup

-The 2015 Polish Basketball Cup (Puchar Polski 2015) was the 51st edition of Poland's national cup competition for men basketball teams. was is managed by the Polish Basketball League (PLK) and was held in Gdynia, in the Gdynia Sports Arena, in February 2015.
+The 2015 Polish Basketball Cup (Puchar Polski 2015) was the 52nd edition of Poland's national cup competition for men basketball teams.
+It was managed by the Polish Basketball League (PLK) and was held in Gdynia, in the Gdynia Sports Arena, in February 2015.

 Qualification

 Teams who played in European competitions qualified directly, along with hosts Asseco Gdynia.
 The other five teams were determined by league standings in the 2014–15 PLK season after the first half of the regular season.

 Bracket

 The draw took place on 19 January 2015.

 Final

 Zielona Góra won the game 71–77 and captured its first Polish Cup title.
 Zielona Góra's Przemysław Zamojski was named the Final MVP.